 Maaroof, AI, Gentle, AR, Cortie, MB & Smith, GB 2007, 'Nanoporous plasmonic coatings', NANOCOATINGS, Conference on Nanocoatings, SPIE-INT SOC OPTICAL ENGINEERING, San Diego, CA.View/Download from: Publisher's site

-Ford, M, Kirkup, L, Gentle, AR, Zareie, HM & Cortie, MB 2005, 'How reliable are scanning tunneling microscopy measurements of electron transport in molecules? - art. no. 603604', Biomems And Nanotechnology Ii, Conference on BioMEMS and Nanotechnology II, Spie-Int Society Optical Engineering, Brisbane, AUSTRALIA, pp. 3604-3604.View/Download from: UTS OPUS or Publisher's site
+Ford, M, Kirkup, L, Gentle, AR, Zareie, HM & Cortie, MB 2005, 'How reliable are scanning tunneling microscopy measurements of electron transport in molecules? - art. no. 603604', Biomems And Nanotechnology Ii, Conference on BioMEMS and Nanotechnology II, Spie-Int Society Optical Engineering, Brisbane, AUSTRALIA, pp. 3604-3604.View/Download from: Publisher's site

 Scanning tunneling microscopy measurements of tunneling through molecules adsorbed on a surface have been simulated using a standard empirical model based upon the Wentzel-Kramer-Brillouin method applied to tunneling through a barrier.
 The Gaussian noise

-Gentle, AR, Maaroof, AI, Smith, G & Cortie, MB 2005, 'Optical properties and applications to production of plasmonic thin film nanostructures of self-ordered columnar alumina arrays on glass', Photonics: Design, Technology, And Packaging II, Conference on Photonics - Design, Technology and Packaging II, SPIE, Brisbane, Australia, pp. 3816-3816.View/Download from: UTS OPUS or Publisher's site
+Gentle, AR, Maaroof, AI, Smith, G & Cortie, MB 2005, 'Optical properties and applications to production of plasmonic thin film nanostructures of self-ordered columnar alumina arrays on glass', Photonics: Design, Technology, And Packaging II, Conference on Photonics - Design, Technology and Packaging II, SPIE, Brisbane, Australia, pp. 3816-3816.View/Download from: Publisher's site

 In this paper we report on new techniques for making self-ordered porous layers of alumina of varying aspect ratios on glass, without the use of lithographic or masking techniques.
 Use of RF etching in one of the hole forming steps and also when filling